ImSejin/common-utils/README.md

         LocalDate.of(1999, 12, 31), LocalDate.of(2000, 1, 1), LocalDate.of(2001, 1, 2));

 Asserts.that(dates)
+        // You can set message on error.
-        .as("dates should not be null or empty") // You can set message on error.
+        .as("dates should not be null or empty")
-        .exception(IllegalStateException::new) // You can set type of Exception on error.
+        // You can set any sub type of RuntimeException on error.
+        .exception(IllegalStateException::new)
+        // First of all, you have to make sure that variable to be asserted is not null,
+        // before call the other assertion methods.
+Otherwise, it might throw NullPointerException.
         .isNotNull()
         .hasElement()
         .hasSizeOf(3)